sharath-kumar/RSKAndroidLibraries/README.md

 RSKAndroidLibraries
 ===================

-This project contains some useful utils/libraries/tools that you may want to use in your Android Apps.
+This project contains some useful utility classes that you may want to use in your Android Apps.
+P.S: I'll update the documentation as I add more utility classes.

 ********************************************
 How To Seek Ratings/Reviews From User